djeada/Algorithms-And-Data-Structures/notes/data_structures.md

 - `rotate_left()`, `rotate_right()`: Perform rotation operations to balance the tree after insertions or deletions.

 #### Time Complexity of AVL Tree Operations

-Thanks to their self-balancing property, AVL trees ensure logarithmic time complexity for essential operations, even in the worst-case scenario.

 | Operation | Average | Worst |
 | --- | --- | --- |